kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 same specific mount options, changes done by remount have immediate effect.
 This may change in the future.

-Mounting a read-write snapshot as read-only is possible and will not chnange the *ro* property and flag of the subvolume.
+Mounting a read-write snapshot as read-only is possible and will not change the *ro* property and flag of the subvolume.

 The name of the mounted subvolume is stored in file ``/proc/self/mounts`` in the